Tips on voice recognition software

-What a pain, keeping all that straight on my desk while I re-typed the text.
+What a pain to keep all that straight on my desk while I re-typed the text.

 Then I realized there was a better way.
-Now I just go to each source and read in the choice bits I want to include at the appropriate spot in my draft, plus all the details for that footnote.
+Now I just flip to each source and read in the choice bits I want to include at the appropriate spot in my white paper draft, plus all the citation details for that footnote.

 VR tip #9: Use VR for first drafts, not wordsmithing

 Most of all, I use dictation to get a torrent of words into the computer as fast as possible.

 An added bonus is that when I reread material that I dictated, I see it with fresh eyes, almost as though it was written by someone else.